frankliu197/Git-tutorial/GIT.md

 <h1> How to use git </h1>

 NOTE: THIS IS IN BETA
 This will not reflect my true writing skills.
-Check out https://github.com/frankliu197/Linux-Tutorial for my true abilities
+Check out https://github.com/frankliu197/Linux-Tutorial to see completed (and how i truly) write technical articles
 ## Prerequisite knowledge:
 * Basic Terminal Commands and Usage (Tutorial Here)
 * Understanding of basic programming concepts (such as Variables and Pointers)